willybob7/AMBIR/README.md

 things needed to do yet:

-policy page

-footer with contact info and privacy policy
+put info on firebase and have the store page use the data from that to make the areas-done paypal button-done policy page footer with contact info and privacy policy email submission form to contact us - use firebase

-make a main store page with a drop down that shows only the things that are selected in the dropdown.